Mobile Clay Pigeon Shooting

 How much will it cost?

-Exactly what it says on the website, it’s £350 for a basic Party package and £100 for an Introduction session.
+Exactly what it says on the website, it’s from £350 for a basic party package.

 Will there be any extra charges?